PySheets/pysheets/README.md

 # Making changes and committing them

-Follow these steps (based on [Gitkraken](https://www.gitkraken.com/blog/vs-code-pull-request)):
+First add PR request support to VS Code:
  - Install the VS Code extension: [Github Pull Requests Extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github)

+From now on, do all your work in a new branch:
  - Create a new branch using the "..." menu in the "Source Control" viewlet.
 Use a short name that is meaningful to the task.
+ - Commit your changes (to the new branch).
+ - Publish the branch, so that others can see it.

+Branches are the mechanism used by Git to allow people to work in parallel and merge their work later.

+Once you work is ready for a review, create a new PR request:
  - Select the "Github Pull Requests" viewlet and click the "Create Pull Request" button in the hover bar.
- - Change the "MERGE" branch to the new branch.
+ - Change the "MERGE" branch to the branch you did your work in.
- - Commit your changes (to the new branch).
- - The Publish the branch, so that others can see it.
+ - Choose an assignee and reviewer(s) for the work in the hover bar.
  - Finish the PR description and send it.

+Both the assignee and reviewer now see the changes in their Pull Request viewlet.

 # Source folders and their meaning